openbmc/openbmc/poky/documentation/ref-manual/variables.rst

          KBUILD_DEFCONFIG_KMACHINE ?= defconfig_file

-      Here is an example from a "raspberrypi2" ``KMACHINE`` build that uses a ``defconfig`` file named "bcm2709_defconfig"::
+      Here is an example from a "raspberrypi2" :term:`KMACHINE` build that uses a ``defconfig`` file named "bcm2709_defconfig"::

          KBUILD_DEFCONFIG_raspberrypi2 = "bcm2709_defconfig"